Question: What is Included in a Home Inspection in Canada?

 The Role of Inspections in Real Estate Transactions

-Inspections play an integral role in the process of buying a home.
-They provide valuable insights into a property’s condition, helping buyers make informed decisions.
+Inspections serve an integral role in the home buying process.
+They provide valuable insights into a property’s condition, empowering buyers to make informed decisions.

-By identifying potential problems early, they can save buyers from costly surprises down the line.
-Moreover, the findings from a home inspection can give buyers the leverage to negotiate for a lower price or request repairs before the completion of the sale. [ 1 ]
+By identifying potential problems early, inspections can save buyers from costly surprises later.
+Furthermore, the findings from a home inspection can give buyers leverage to negotiate a lower price or request repairs before completing the sale.

 Related Article: What is Involved in the Home Inspection Process?